 - Earn a minimum cumulative GPA of 3.0 or a "B" average from all previous institutions attended

 Students must participate in MTAP at least one semester in order to receive guaranteed transfer admission to UMD.

-Students may use AP/IB credits towards the 30 credits needed for successful transfer to Maryland as long as the last 15 credits are completed at a participating MTAP community college.
+Students may use AP/IB credits toward their fundamental English and Math requirement, however students must complete 30 academic college credits from one of the partnering institutions in order to complete the credit requirement for MTAP.
+The last 15 credits must be earned at one of the participating MTAP community colleges.
+Please check here to see how AP credits transfer to UMD and here to see how IB credits transfer.
 Original AP/IB test scores must be sent directly from the testing agency to the Office of Undergraduate Admissions.
-Additionally, credits earned at another two- or four-year institution before transferring to a participating MTAP community college can be used to meet the MTAP requirements.
+Additionally, credits earned at another two- or four-year institution before transferring to a participating MTAP community college can be used to meet the MTAP requirements, as long as the last 15 credits are completed at one of the seven partnering institutions.
 Any of these previously-earned credits may count towards the fundamental English (only English Composition) and Math requirement required for MTAP completion.

 The Articulation system for Maryland Colleges and University (ARTSYS) and Transfer Credit Services website provide information on how courses from any Maryland college or university will transfer to UMD.